cgrates/cgrates/docs/installation.rst

 3.2.
 Using source
 -----------------

-For developing CGRateS and switching between its versions, we are using the **new vendor directory feature** introduced in go 1.6.
+For developing CGRateS and switching between its versions, we are using the **new go mods feature** introduced in go 1.13.
-In a nutshell all the dependencies are installed and used from a folder named *vendor* placed in the root of the project.

 3.2.1 Install GO Lang
 ~~~~~~~~~~~~~~~~~~~~~